 - Preheat oven to 350 degrees Fahrenheit.

-- In a large mixing bowl, combine all remaining ingredients and mix well.
+- In a large mixing bowl, combine all dry ingredients (first 6 ingredients) and mix well.
+Add in the wet ingredients and mix to combine.

 - Whisk together all of the ingredients for the cream cheese glaze in a small bowl and drizzle on top.